By Power of PositivityPublished on May 09, 2020Last modified January 05, 2023

 6. Magnification

 Magnification can be defined as the act of making an event more serious than it initially was.
-This can lead you down a mental path that believes that current events are world-ending, even when they are just simply unfavorable.
+This can lead you down a mental path that believes that current events are world-ending, even if they are simply unfavorable.

-As an example, people with phobias often tell themselves that if they experience their phobias, it may kill or severely injure them.
+For example, people with phobias often tell themselves that if they experience their phobias, it may kill or severely injure them.
 Of course, this is typically not the case for most phobias.
-This style of thought can be overcome with positive thinking, but it requires a lot of effort!
+This style of thought can be overcome with positive thinking, but it requires much effort!
 Here are some examples of magnified statements:

 7. Skipping Meals